Julia Sauter: Early years

 Sauter began figure skating in 2002 at the age of four.
 Her childhood coaches were Diane Eisele and Silvia Jansson before Marius Negrea began coaching her in 2010 at the age of twelve.

 Sauter represented Germany at junior international events in 2010 and 2011.

 She made the decision to represent Romania in 2011 at the age of fourteen due to not being invited to enter the elite group of figure skaters in Germany because at the time, she was unable to perform specific elements that were required of her.
 As a result, Sauter had to sit out of competitions for a whole year as is required when figure skaters switch countries.
 In March 2013, she made her first international appearance for Romania.
-She competed at three consecutive World Junior Championships, from 2014 to 2016, but never made the cut for the free skate.
+She competed at three consecutive World Junior Championships, from 2014 to 2016, but she never made the cut for the free skate.

 2018–19 season

 Sauter began the season at the 2018 Crystal Skate of Romania, winning the silver medal, fourteenth at the 2018 CS Alpen Trophy, and fifth at the 2018 Warsaw Cup.

 At the 2019 European Championships in Minsk, Belarus, Sauter qualified to the final segment of an ISU Championship for the first time in her career.
 She went on to finish fourteenth overall.

 Making her World Championship debut at the 2019 edition in Saitama, Japan, Sauter placed twenty-ninth in the short program and didn't advance to the free skate.